lamhq/tech-notes/pages/devops/aws/networking/cloudfront.md

 ## Overview

 CloudFront is a content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally.

 It helps reduce latency and provide higher transfer speeds using AWS edge locations.

 Used for dynamic, static, streaming, and interactive content.

 Protection against against multiple types of network and denial of service attacks, sudden traffic spikes.

-Uses pay-as-you-go pricing with no minimum fees.

 CloudFront is the only option to add HTTPS to a static website being hosted in an S3 bucket.